ArkadiuszMyszka/node-hw-02/readme.md

-# Node.JS Homework 5 (Working with files and testing )
+# Node.JS Homework 6 (Working with email and docker)

-This task added options to automatically generate an avatar using "gravatar" when creating a new account.
-Added the ability to change the avatar by uploading the photo to the server thanks to the middleware "multer".
-The photo is modified using "jimp" and the new address updates in the database.
+This task adds automatic emailing of the veryifying account link as well as re-sending of the email in case something happens to the previous one.
+The MailGun platform was used to perform the tas.

 ---